Logout (end-session) endpoint

 1. Purpose

-A Connect2id server deployment can have an optional OpenID Connect logout endpoint to
+A Connect2id server deployment can have an optional logout endpoint to

-Let a client application (OpenID relying party) notify the Identity Provider (IdP) that an end-user has logged out of the application, and additionally
+• let client applications (OpenID relying parties) notify the OpenID provider that an end-user has logged out of the application, and additionally

-Give the end-user a choice to log out of the IdP as well.
+• give the end-user a choice to log out of the OpenID provider as well.

-This endpoint, combined with the simple back and front-channel logout notification protocols, lets an IdP and participating applications implement single logout (or single sign-out):
+This endpoint, in conjunction with the back and front-channel logout notification protocols, enables an OpenID provider together with participating applications to implement single logout:

-The end-user chooses to log out when at a participating application.
+1. The end-user chooses to log out at a participating application.

-At this endpoint the end-user will typically be presented with a confirmation dialog and asked if they also want to log out of the IdP.
+3. At this endpoint the end-user will typically be asked whether they also want to log out of the OpenID provider.

 2. The logout endpoint URL